 You’re discharged from treatment with your health transformed and your passion for life rekindled.

-Some successful treatment outcomes to inspire you.
+Some successful treatment outcomes to show what’s possible.

 My story - from traditional to alternative.

 I felt so frustrated playing golf.
 I had a handicap of 9 but I’d been told by countless people that it ought to be much lower.
 And I knew only too well that I wasn’t playing to my full potential.
 During practice rounds I’d strike the ball straight down the fairway and sink the putts, but during competitions when it mattered, I’d slice the ball into the rough and I’d developed the dreaded ‘yips’ when putting.
 My rounds in the low 70’s turned into rounds in the high 80’s.
 I was in despair.
 I also developed a niggling pain in my left hip.

 I started to analyse what was happening to me on the golf course when things weren’t going well and I noticed that, subconsciously, my body was going out of alignment.
 My shoulders were rotating 30 degrees counter-clockwise to my hips, which explained why I was slicing the ball and missing the putts, as I was cutting across the ball.
 I tried using muscle energy techniques (MET’s) on the tee before I drove off to correct my alignment, but this was never going to work.
 The MET’s didn’t maintain my body alignment and it was impractical to have to lie down at the side of the tee to perform the MET’s.
 A better solution was required.